tahid/tmpjsonconvertor/readme.md

 The output will be in an output directory within the application

 ## My Data
-Please replace the data.csv
+Please replace the data in data.csv, with your information.
-In a new CSV please keep the headers as in the example.
+In a new CSV please keep the headers as in the data.csv example.